 Currently there is a good signup bonus.
 This consists of two options: either get £50 when you invest £1,000 for a year, alternatively you can get £150 if you invest £10,000 for the same period.

 Click here to sign up.
 You will need to invest money in your Premium account within 14 days of signup to be eligible for the bonus.

-Much of the Loanpad site has been designed to reduce the effort involved for investors: it seems a very hands-off affair and aimed at virtually everyone.
-The minimum amount of deposit (and loan) is low: £10 and can be credited to the account by bank transfer.
+Much of the Loanpad site has been designed to reduce the effort involved for investors.
+It seems a very hands-off affair and aimed at virtually everyone.
+The minimum amount of deposit (and loan) is low.
+It starts at just £10 and can be credited to the account by bank transfer.

-Once this is done, you have a choice of two different investments to divert your money into: the Classic Account or the Premium Account – these pay 4% and 5% interest respectively and credited daily.
+Once this is done, you have a choice of two different investments to divert your money into.
+The Classic Account or the Premium Account are the only options.
+These pay 4% and 5% interest respectively and interest is credited daily.
 The key difference between the accounts is that the Premium account currently requires 60 days notice to access money, and the Classic is instant access.
 This is a tiny bit below Assetz (currently 4.1% instant access, 5.1% 30-days).

-Unlike many other P2P platforms there is no specific loans to choose to allocate money.
+Unlike many other P2P platforms there are no specific loans to choose to allocate money.
 Any investment into the accounts is automatically diversified across the current loanbook.
-This is not to say that you cannot see what you have invested in, as Loanpad provide details in the ‘My Account’ section of the entire loanbook specifics together with more detailed statistics such as average loan to value, loan size and expected future losses and current queue times to buy or sell.
+This is not to say that you cannot see what you have invested in.
+Loanpad provide details in the ‘My Account’ section of the entire loanbook specifics together with more detailed statistics such as average loan to value, loan size and expected future losses and current queue times to buy or sell.

-The aggregate pooled investments means there is little need for a secondary market to sell individual loans, you can simply put in a withdraw request from the relevant account.
+The aggregate pooled investments means there is little need for a secondary market to sell individual loans.
+You simply put in a withdraw request from the relevant account.
 It is important to note that the notice periods are not guaranteed and are subject to market conditions.
 In the event of many people wanting to leave, expect a queue.